apache/datasketches-website/docs/Quantiles/QuantilesStreamAStudy.md

 ## The Results

+The DataSketches Quantiles Sketch provides a very straightforward tradeoff between sketch size and accuracy as the next two examples show.

 ### K = 256, Size = 21408 bytes, <i>a priori</i> Accuracy = +/- 0.717%

+The CDF plot:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/DSQsketchK256_StreamA_CDF.png" alt="DataSketches Quantiles Sketch StreamA CDF of ranks to quantiles" />

 The green dots in the above plot represents the Exact cumulative distribution (CDF) of ranks to quantile values.
 The red circles represent the values returned from the DS Quantiles Sketch *getQuantiles(double[])* function.

 The plot reveals a very tight fit to the exact quantiles over the full range.
 The thin black and blue lines just to the left and right of the plotted points represent the lower-bound and upper-bound error derived from the sketch's *getLowerBound()* and *getUpperBound()* functions.

-The normalized rank error specification for this sketch which was created with *k = 256* is +/- 0.717%.
+The Histogram plot:

 The next plot is the Histogram generated from the values returned by the *getPMF(double[])* function.
 Each of the returned values is multiplied by *getN()* to produce the respecive mass of each bin.
 The Green bars represent the Exact Distribution, and the Orange bars represent the results obtained from the DS Quantiles sketch.
+You can see that they match pretty well.

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/DSQsketchK256_StreamA_PMF.png" alt="DataSketches Quantiles Histogrm vs Exact" />

-The histogram produced by the DS Quantiles sketch very closely matches the Exact Histogram.

 ### K = 32, Size = 3232 bytes, <i>a priori</i> Accuracy = +/- 5.4%

 The CDF plot:

+Note the wider interval between the upper and lower bounds curves:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/DSQsketchK32_StreamA_CDF.png" alt="DataSketches Quantiles Sketch StreamA CDF of ranks to quantiles" />

 The Histogram plot:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/DSQsketchK32_StreamA_PMF.png" alt="DataSketches Quantiles Histogrm vs Exact" />

+A little noiser but still tracks the exact shape pretty well:

 ## The Evaluation Source
 The following are used to create the plots above.